amitu/martd/README.md

 Channels can have types.
 The first "push" to channel sets the channel attributes.

-.size=1, max data in channel is stored in a "circular queue".
-Oldest messages
-         are dropped to make way for new ones.
+- `.size=10`, max data in channel is stored in a "circular queue".
+Oldest messages are dropped to make way for new ones.

-.life=600s, max life of data in channel.
+- `.life=3600`, max life of data in channel.

-.one2one, only one client allowed in this channel, subsequent clients are
+- `.one2one=false`, only one client allowed in this channel, subsequent clients are rejected.
-         rejected.
 If more than one are already connected when this attribute is being set, first one is left and rest ones are kicked out.

-.key=key, unique key that acts like password for this channel, all push require
+- `.key=key`, unique key that acts like password for this channel, all push require this key.
-         this key.

 Each push to channel must contain all attributes, as channel can be dropped